echosa/mine_it_all/README.md

 This is a [Minetest](http://www.minetest.net) mod that recreates the functionality of the Minecraft mod Veinminer.
 It lets you mine full veins of connected blocks in one go.

+### Project Status

+This project is currently abandoned.
+I don't play Minetest anymore, and I don't have time to work on this.
+If you'd like to fork this and continue working on it, let me know and I'll add a link to your fork here.

 ### Installation

 Download this mod, and install it into the appropriate `mods` directory for your installation of Minetest.
 The directory should be named `mine_it_all`, like this: